Academic freedom is the freedom to pursue fruitful avenues of inquiry, to teach and learn unhindered.

 UBC's Academic Calendar contains the current Senate-approved (1976) Statement on Academic Freedom, outlining the positive obligations on the university, and all its members, to promote and protect this central freedom of the academy.

-Since 2016, Dr. Neil Guppy has held the role of Senior Advisor to the Provosts on Academic Freedom.
-Dr. Guppy works to advance the centrality of academic freedom to our various missions, and develops educational materials for the university community in the support and protection of academic freedom.
-He reports to the Provosts on both the Vancouver and Okanagan campuses.
+Prof. Margaret Schabas is the Senior Advisor to the Provosts on Academic Freedom (appointed Jan.
+1, 2020).
+Prof. Schabas works to advance the centrality of academic freedom to our various missions, and develops educational materials for the university community in the support and protection of academic freedom.
+Prof. Schabas reports to the Provosts on both the Vancouver and Okanagan campuses.

 A brief history of academic freedom at UBC, authored by Dr. Guppy, can be found here, while an excerpt of the Honourable Lynn Smith’s 2015 report on academic freedom can be found here.
 To learn more about freedom of expression, which is closely linked to academic freedom, visit our Freedom of Expression page.